Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Generalized Blockage Adjustment

 Therefore,

 Since the thrust on the turbine scales with the bypass velocity in a Maskell-inspired approach, equal thrust at $\beta_1$ and $\beta_2$ requires equal bypass velocity:

 Therefore, $C_{T,2}$ can be calculated from \cref{eq:ct2From1} if the value of $U_{\infty,2}$ that yields $u_b$ at $\beta_2$ can be determined.
-In other words, $C_{T,1}$ and $C_{T,2}$ are connected through a common value of ${C_T}^b$ when Maskell-inspired bluff-body scaling is applied as
+In other words, $C_{T,1}$ and $C_{T,2}$ are connected through a common value of ${C_T}^b$ when a Maskell-inspired bluff-body blockage correction is applied as